truenas/documentation/content/TruenasApps/StableApps/PrometheusApp.md

 Use the Prometheus application to record numeric time series.
 Also use it to diagnose problems with the monitored endpoints when there is a system outage.

-TrueNAS SCALE makes installing Prometheus easy, but you must use the Prometheus web portal to configure targets, labels, alerts, and queries.
+TrueNAS makes installing Prometheus easy, but you must use the Prometheus web portal to configure targets, labels, alerts, and queries.

 {{< include file="/static/includes/AppsUnversioned.md" >}}

-## First Steps
+## Before You Begin

-The Prometheus app in SCALE installs, completes the initial configuration, then starts the Prometheus Rule Manager.
+The TrueNAS Prometheus app installs, completes the initial configuration, then starts the Prometheus Rule Manager.
 When updates become available, SCALE alerts and provides easy updates.

-Before installing the Prometheus app in SCALE, review their [Configuration documentation](https://prometheus.io/docs/prometheus/latest/configuration/configuration/) and list of feature flags and environment variables to see if you want to include any during installation.
+Before installing the TrueNAS Prometheus app, review the [Prometheus Configuration documentation](https://prometheus.io/docs/prometheus/latest/configuration/configuration/) and list of feature flags and environment variables to see if you want to include any during installation.
 You can configure environment variables at any time after deploying the application.

-SCALE does not need advance preparation.
+TrueNAS does not need advance preparation.

 If not using the default user and group to manage the application, create a new user (and group) and take note of the IDs.

-You can allow SCALE to create the two datasets Prometheus requires automatically during app installation.
+You can allow TrueNAS to create the two datasets Prometheus requires automatically during app installation.
 Or before beginning app installation, [create the datasets]({{< relref "DatasetsSCALE.md" >}}) named **data** and **config** to use in the **Storage Configuration** section during installation.

 ## Installing the Prometheus Application
 To install the **Prometheus** application, go to **Apps**, click **Discover Apps**, either begin typing Prometheus into the search field or scroll down to locate the **Prometheus** application widget.

 {{< trueimage src="/images/SCALE/Apps/PrometheusWidget.png" alt="Prometheus App Widget" id="Prometheus App Widget" >}}